A photo of happy volunteers

 1986 - Present

-In 1986 the Utah affiliate was re-established as a locally operated 501(c)3 nonprofit.
+In 1986, the Utah affiliate was re-established as a locally operated 501(c)3 nonprofit.
 Our services began with opening the Salt Lake City detoxification center.
-Since 1989, Volunteers of America, Utah has continued to grow our services and programs.
+Since 1989, Volunteers of America, Utah, has continued to grow its services and programs.
 These services now include programs in areas such as homelessness, substance abuse, addiction, mental health, domestic violence, and other critical service gaps in our community.

 Photo of school kids in front of a VOA sign in the 1940's